-How to Identify: The very young worm is whitish and unspotted with a brown head; the mature worm is 1 inch long, orange-red headed with 6 rows of black dots running lengthwise of the yellow body.
+How to Identify: The very young worm is whitish and unspotted with a brown head; the mature worm is 1 in. long; has orange-red head, and

+6 rows of black dots running lengthwise of the yellow body.
 The redheaded pine sawfly feeds in large groups first on the old and then on the new growth.
 When disturbed, it immediately raises its head.
 Yellowish-green frass piles are very evident under infested trees.